voxel51/fiftyone/docs/source/user_guide/config.rst

 Any changes to your App config applied via this manner will immediately take effect for all subsequent calls to `fiftyone.app_config` during your current session.

-For example, you can customize your App config at runtime as follows:

 .. code-block:: python
     :linenos: